You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 600,000 evacuees were still in hotels.

-Nobody says, Oh, yes, they are.
+Nobody said, oh, yes, they are.

-I saw in the media.
+I saw it in the media.

-Oh yeah.
+Oh, yeah.

 That's right.

-That's I have the evidence that I was right again.
+I have the evidence that I was right again.

-Instead of 600,000 people, 200,000 remain in hotels.
+Instead of 600,000 people, 200,000 remain in hotels, the Red Cross said.

 I'm telling you, folks, do not doubt me.

-Don't doubt me, don't doubt my instincts.
+Don't doubt my instincts.

-All right, it's the Rush Limbaugh program, the final hour of today's excursion into broadcast excellence underway.
+It's the Rush Limbaugh program, the final hour of today's excursion into broadcast excellence underway.

-Uh let me get this first story out of the way here.
+Let me get this first story out of the way here.

-We had this case out in Seattle uh where a man was fatally injured having sex with a horse.
+We had this case out in Seattle where a man was fatally injured having sex with a horse.

 Remember this story?

-It was really it was not.
+It was really, it was not.

-Well, the law that's right, the law didn't allow for that.
+The law didn't allow for that.

-So there was no law preventing you.
+There was no law preventing you.

 That's what it was.